By Jim Langley

-This week, as a follow-up, let’s look at the other half of the system, clipless pedals.
+This week, as a follow-up, let’s look at the other half of the system, clipless pedals and how to properly care for them.
 They’re what lock the shoes in place and ensure an efficient pedal stroke.
-Here are basic tips for inspecting pedals for problems and caring for them.
+Here are basic tips for inspecting pedals for problems and maintaining them correctly.

 On most clipless pedals, the “jaws” are the sprung plastic or metal pieces that capture the cleats to hold the feet on the pedals, optimizing pedal power.
 The popular exception is Speedplay road models where the jaws are actually built into the cleat rather than the pedal.